The magic happens when you rewrite.

 How do I know if this course is worth the cost?

 This is an important question, and it’s a tough one to answer—especially since so much online education is available free of charge.
 Furthermore, every student is different, and a valuable course for one person can end up being a disappointment to another.
-For this reason, we offer full refunds if you register, attend the entire three-week course, and fail to get the information you were looking for.
+For this reason, we offer full refunds if you register, attend or watch your first session, and fail to get the information you were looking for.
 Please contact us to request a refund.

 Do I have to attend the live course?